Code-Institute-Submissions/inline-6-overnight/README.md

 #### Unfixed Bugs

 • Whenever a user pays for his/her products, he/she gets redirected to the main page and is informed that the payment was completed and that his/her order will be delivered the next working day.
 Immediately, an order is created in the database, and the superuser can see it in the admin area.
 This order will be set as "complete" and there'll be a transaction id number.
 There'll also be a new shipping address (if the user bought any physical products), and each item on the order will be shown separately on the order items tab.
 All good so far but, for some bizarre reason that the creator of this website can't even begin to explain, there's always an empty order (only one) on the orders tab in the admin area for every user/customer who bought something on the website.
 This order is always set as "not complete" and doesn't have a transaction id number.
 Even if the user/customer orders 20 times on the website, there's always one empty order (again, only one) on the order's list for that user/customer (it'll be viewed in the list of orders on the admin area as the most recent order for that customer), which will become that user/customer's next order the next time he/she orders something on the website.
 For example, Alice orders something and pays, and order 50 is created in the admin area.
 Her order 50 is set to "complete" and has a transaction id number, so it'll be shipped and everything is correct.
 But order 51 was also automatically created for Alice, set to "not complete" and with no transaction id number.
 It'll stay there as order 51 until Alice comes back to the website (a few weeks later, for example, and after many other customers ordered many times on the website) and orders again.
 Alice's order is created as normal, set to "complete" and with a transaction id number - this new order will be that empty order 51 that was automatically created for Alice and was hanging empty on the list of orders (the superuser will be able to know exactly which is Alice's order on the order list by checking the "Order items" tab in the admin area - the OrderItem object will tell which order it relates to).
-It's now completed and it'll be shipped - and a new empty order (set to "not complete" and with no transaction id number) has, again, been automatically created for Alice - order 87, for example (again, it'll be viewed in the list of orders in the admin area as the most recent order for that customer) - and will stay there until Alice buys something on the website again (it'll be used for her next order).
-This doesn't affect the normal order functionality of the website at all (this was even ran by tutors in Code Institute and it wasn't considered a big thing, it's just something the website does), but it's a silly bug that the creator of this website just couldn't get rid of - probably an issue with a query, but it couldn't be found - and a lot of time was spent trying to do so (in future iterations, the focus will certainly be on fixing this bug).
+It's now completed and it'll be shipped - and a new empty order (set to "not complete" and with no transaction id number) has, again, been automatically created for Alice - order 87, for example (again, it'll be viewed in the list of orders in the admin area as the most recent order for that customer) - and will stay there until Alice buys something on the website again (it'll be used for her next order - and, if Alice comes back to the website, adds products to her cart and doesn't check out, leaving those products hanging on her cart after she logs out, those products will still be on her cart the next time she logs in, and that "empty" order 87 will reflect that and indicate what products are on her cart at any given time, which can be seen by the superuser in the admin area and, in a way, turns this bug into a useful feature).
+This doesn't affect the normal order functionality of the website (this was even ran by tutors in Code Institute and it wasn't considered a big thing, it's just something the website does), but it's a silly bug that the creator of this website just couldn't get rid of - probably an issue with a query, but it couldn't be found - and a lot of time was spent trying to do so (in future iterations, the focus will certainly be on fixing this bug).
 Hopefully, the Assessment Team will see it the same way and no harm will come of this.

 • Whenever the user makes a mistake logging in - for example, opens any link of the website on a separate tab, logs out on that separate tab and comes back to the first page it opened (where he/she's technically still logged in) and tries to access any page there (or the other way around), he/she won't be able to and a login error page will be shown to the user ("Please log in to shop with Inline-6 Overnight").
 But, if the checkout page, specifically, is left opened on a separate tab and the user logs out on a previous page that was also open, he/she will also be shown the "Please log in to shop with Inline-6 Overnight" message if they try and click any button (for example, the "Back to Cart" button) - except the "Continue" and, right afterwards, any PayPal button: in this case, the user can add a physical address, click "Continue" and use the PayPal buttons to pay for the order, and the payment will go through; the user will then be redirected to the main page as usual after a payment, but the cart won't be cleared back to "0" as it normally happens after a successful payment because the order won't be shipped (it'll only be an empty order, not set to "complete", that can be viewed on the admin area by the superuser).
 Again, this only happens when the user has logged out on a separate page and left the checkout page open.
 This is due to the PayPal JavaScript code being triggered once the address form is completed and the "Continue" button is clicked, and the creator of this website has tried to prevent the PayPal JS code from being triggered in this kind of situation, but with no success - a lot of time and research was spent on this, and no acceptable solution was found.
 This issue was ran by tutors in Code Institute and it wasn't considered a big thing.
 But, in a future iteration, with more time, this bug must certainly be addressed and fixed.
 Hopefully, the Assessment Team won't penalize this project a lot for this bug.